dani-coffee/cybersecurity-notes/tryhackme/Networking.md

 2. `EIGRP ( Enhanced Interior Gateway Routing Protocol)` - Cisco proprietary routing protocol in which Routers exchange routing info using EIGRP messages only when things change.EIGRP considers bandwidth(maximum amount of data that can be sent over a network connection in a certain amount of time) and delay

+---
+•` VPN (Virtual Private Network)` - creates a secure, encrypted tunnel between my device and the internet.
+It hides my real IP address and location, making it harder for websites, hackers, or governments to track me.
+Even with a VPN, leaks can happen, exposing my real identity or location.
+Common types include:
+1. IP leaks: my real IP address is exposed.
+2. DNS leaks: my device uses your ISP’s DNS instead of the VPN’s, revealing what sites I visit.
+3. WebRTC leaks: browser features can expose my IP during video calls or peer-to-peer connections.
+4. IPv6 leaks: some VPNs don’t handle IPv6 traffic properly, leaking data.